craftcms/docs/docs/cloud/local-dev.md

 ### Static Assets

-References to files in your web root (like scripts and stylesheets) should use the `artifactUrl()` helper provided by the Cloud extension.
+References to files in your web root (like scripts and stylesheets) should use the `cloud.artifactUrl()` helper provided by the Cloud extension.
 Read more about [generating artifact URLs](builds.md#artifact-uRLs), especially if you use a development server for front-end assets like Vite or webpack!

 ## Database Backups